abmarz/automata1/README.md

 - **Keeping a pristine GitHub repository**.
 Do not push any file that does not belong (including but not limited to that silly `DS_Store`).
 Make sure all generated executables, intermediate files, third-party libraries, etc. are not committed.
 Your repo contents should be limited to your solution files, tests, configuration files, and `.gitignore` files.
 - **Adherence to naming and formatting conventions for the language you are writing in**.
 Inconsistent indentation, for example, has no place in professional or student software.
 Neither does end-of-line whitespace, huge chunks of contiguous blank lines, and other types of messy coding practices that show friends, family, colleagues, and potential employers that you don’t care about your work.
 - (As always) The **readability and maintainability** of your code.

+## Homework Footnotes
+### Homework 1 Footnote
+Throughout this homework, some functions passed, some functions failed, some had a mixture of success and failure, and some would not work no matter how much I tried to troubleshoot 😢

+In the spirit of academic integrity, I must give credit to any help I have received on this assignment.
+There have been a pool of people, and robots, that helped me understand and write some lines of code.
+Help was received by fellow peers from the keck lab, a supplemental tutor that helped me understand core concepts for each question, and copilot on VScode.
+All credits to the aforementioned havee been placed throughout the codes in their respective areas of help. 🙌🙌🙌

+*Please note that the use of copilot here was purely for aid within an already established line of code, and never for writing the entire code from scratch.
+On my honor, the use of copilot here was in compliance with the syllabus rules and regulations for AI under the 'Generative AI and Your Learning' section. (https://cs.lmu.edu/~ray/classes/pl/syllabus/)

+HWF Legend:
+- NA: Couldn't write
+- **: Taken from Homework 1 Helper on class brightspace (https://brightspace.lmu.edu/d2l/le/content/253524/viewContent/3229379/View)
+- 1.1: Aid from copilot was used here to help remove the whitespace
+- 1.2: Aid from copilot was used here to perfect the punctuation and clarify what should be passed in.
+- 1.3: Aid from copilot was used here to find a Node.js system module that helps with the function.
+Comments added for clarification.
+- 1.4: Peers from the Keck Lab helped with this as well as a tutor who taught me supplemental information on dataclasses
+- 1.5: Aid from copilot was used here to auto-populate the functions; then checked and corrected by me.